Critical point (thermodynamics)

 In thermodynamics, a critical point (or critical state) is the end point of a phase equilibrium curve.
 One example is the liquid–vapor critical point, the end point of the pressure–temperature curve that designates conditions under which a liquid and its vapor can coexist.
-At higher temperatures, the gas cannot be liquefied by pressure alone.
+At higher temperatures, the gas comes into a supercritical phase, and so cannot be liquefied by pressure alone.
 At the critical point, defined by a critical temperature Tc and a critical pressure pc, phase boundaries vanish.
 Other examples include the liquid–liquid critical points in mixtures, and the ferromagnet–paramagnet transition (Curie temperature) in the absence of an external magnetic field.

 Liquid–vapor critical point

 Overview

-For simplicity and clarity, the generic notion of critical point is best introduced by discussing a specific example, the vapor–liquid critical point.
-This was the first critical point to be discovered, and it is still the best known and most studied one.
+The liquid–vapor critical point was the first critical point to be discovered, and it remains the best known and most studied one.

-The figure to the right shows the schematic PT diagram of a pure substance (as opposed to mixtures, which have additional state variables and richer phase diagrams, discussed below).
+The figure shows the schematic P-T diagram of a pure substance (as opposed to mixtures, which have additional state variables and richer phase diagrams, discussed below).
 The commonly known phases solid, liquid and vapor are separated by phase boundaries, i.e. pressure–temperature combinations where two phases can coexist.
 At the triple point, all three phases can coexist.
 However, the liquid–vapor boundary terminates in an endpoint at some critical temperature Tc and critical pressure pc.
 This is the critical point.

 The critical point of water occurs at 647.096 K and 22.064 MPa.

 In the vicinity of the critical point, the physical properties of the liquid and the vapor change dramatically, with both phases becoming even more similar.
 For instance, liquid water under normal conditions is nearly incompressible, has a low thermal expansion coefficient, has a high dielectric constant, and is an excellent solvent for electrolytes.
-Near the critical point, all these properties change into the exact opposite: water becomes compressible, expandable, a poor dielectric, a bad solvent for electrolytes, and prefers to mix with nonpolar gases and organic molecules.
+Near the critical point, all these properties change into the exact opposite: water becomes compressible, expandable, a poor dielectric, a bad solvent for electrolytes, and mixes more readily with nonpolar gases and organic molecules.

 At the critical point, only one phase exists.
 The heat of vaporization is zero.
 There is a stationary inflection point in the constant-temperature line (critical isotherm) on a PV diagram.
 This means that at the critical point:

 Above the critical point there exists a state of matter that is continuously connected with (can be transformed without phase transition into) both the liquid and the gaseous state.
 It is called supercritical fluid.
 The common textbook knowledge that all distinction between liquid and vapor disappears beyond the critical point has been challenged by Fisher and Widom, who identified a p–T line that separates states with different asymptotic statistical properties (Fisher–Widom line).

 Sometimes the critical point does not manifest in most thermodynamic or mechanical properties, but is "hidden" and reveals itself in the onset of inhomogeneities in elastic moduli, marked changes in the appearance and local properties of non-affine droplets, and a sudden enhancement in defect pair concentration.